Hermit Valley Campground

 Directions

 From the Calaveras Ranger Station in Hathaway Pines, head east on Highway 4 for approximately 43 miles.
 The campground is located 5.4 miles west of Ebbetts Pass summit.
-Access is very steep, narrow, and winding; vehicles over 25 feet are not advisable.
+Note: Highway 4 between Lake Alpine and Highway 89 is steep, narrow, and winding; vehicles over 25 feet are not advisable.

 Amenities